Ada-Developers-Academy/daily-curriculum/week07/monday/rspec-with-rails.md

       end
     end

-    it "counts it's characteres" do
+    it "counts it's characters" do
       expect(Post.new(body: "a" * 122).character_count).to eq 122
     end